wadehuber/codeexamples/programming/learning.md

 ## Things a Programmer Should Know

+- A lot from [Ten Things I Learned In My First Year as A Developer](https://www.blacksintechnology.net/ten-things-i-learned-in-my-first-year-as-a-developer) is applicable while you are still learning to program.
 - Here is a list of [12 Things Every Software Engineer Should Know](https://www.sw-engineering-candies.com/blog-1/top10thingseverysoftwareengineershouldknow)

 ## Advanced Tutorials